AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Client-side_Web_Dev_Tools/Package_Mgmt_Basics/README.md

 * Second, the `node-modules` folder which was downloaded created an error message in my terminal saying that basically the folder, and all of the subfolders within it, were too large to try to push into my GitHub repository (which I wasn't even going to try to do due to its size).
 * Then, all of the commands I tried to run in my terminal would not work, such as `parcel index.html`.
 (Even `npx parcel index.html` would not work.)
 Therefore, I could not get a server to run through my terminal (`http://localhost:1234`).

 I can only hypothesize the problem was trying to run all of this here within my **My_Learning_Port** folder, as it is connected to my GitHub repository.
-And I think this is true because when I opened a separate folder locally, outside of my **My_Learning_Port**, all of the commands described above worked in the terminal for that separate folder.
+And I think this is true because when I opened a separate folder locally, outside of my **My_Learning_Port** folder, all of the commands described above worked in the terminal for that separate folder.

-I wish I could showcase that separate folder within my **My_Learing_Port** repository but it would obviously create many problems.
+I wish I could showcase that separate folder within my **My_Learning_Port** repository but it would obviously create many problems.

 <hr>